 by D.S.
 Wynne and Doc Quantum

 A thunderstorm brewed over New Aretias Isle.
-Lysippe Hippolyta XXXIII, the queen of the Amazons, was a stately woman in her mid-fifties who looked little older than thirty-five.
+Lysippe Hippolyta XXXIII, the queen of the Amazons, was a stately woman of fifty who looked little older than thirty-five.
 This night the queen was concerned with the storm overhead.
 Can this be an omen from the gods? she thought to herself.
 Turning to her most trusted advisors, she asked this same question.

-“As far as I can tell,” Menalippe the Oracle began, “the gods have not given me a sign that the storm is an omen.
+“As far as I can tell,” Oracle began, “the gods have not given me a sign that the storm is an omen.
 However, I will continue to commune with them by performing the Rites of Spiritus to see if this is the case.”
-Menalippe was not the oracle’s first name, but was actually a title that, when an Amazon became the official oracle, replaced her former name, which she was required to never use again.
+Although she was referred to only as Oracle, this was actually not a name but rather a title that had replaced her former name when she became the official oracle.
+Upon completing the full rites and initiations, an oracle was traditionally required to never use her real name again.

-After Menalippe left, Lysippe turned to the others.
-“I would like to interject that the storms can be controlled,” said Polydora, the island’s resident scientist, who had been fathered by a famous German physicist some thirty years earlier.
+After Oracle left, Lysippe turned to the others.
+“I would like to add that the storms can be controlled,” said Polydora, the island’s resident scientist.
+She had been fathered by a famous German physicist some thirty years earlier, and surpassed even his brilliance.
 “However, I cannot discover a solution without knowing the source of the problem.”

-“If I may interject,” said Magala the Sorceress, a middle-aged woman fathered by a Russian mystic.
+“If I may interject,” said Xyleena the sorceress, a middle-aged woman fathered by a Russian mystic.
 “I know what is causing these storms to rage.”

 “Oh?”
 Polydora coyly asked.
 “What superstitious nonsense have you relied upon to help you in this matter?”